Snehasrireddy/Project-on-data-analysis-using-Pandas/README.md

-# Project-on-data-analysis-using-Pandas

-Case Study - 1 (Ecommerce Purchases)
+#Case Study - 1 (Ecommerce Purchases)
 To perform data analysis, I have solved few of the questions using Pandas

 Questions Solved

-Display Top 10 Rows of The Dataset
+* Display Top 10 Rows of The Dataset

 Check Last 10 Rows of The Dataset